 Plagiarism is intentionally or knowingly representing the works of another as one’s own.
 Plagiarism includes both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another’s work.

-The theft or misappropriation of intellectual property includes the unauthorized use of ideas or unique methods obtained by a privileged communication, such as a grant, manuscript review or intellectual property disclosure.
+The theft or misappropriation of intellectual property includes the unauthorized use of ideas or unique methods obtained by privileged communication, such as a grant, manuscript review or intellectual property disclosure.

-Substantial unattributed textual copying of another’s work means the unattributed verbatim or nearly verbatim copying of sentences or paragraphs, which materially mislead the ordinary reader regarding the contributions of the author.
+Substantial unattributed textual copying of another’s work means the unattributed verbatim or nearly verbatim copying of sentences or paragraphs, which are likely to materially mislead the ordinary reader regarding the contributions of the author.

 This policy and the associated procedures do not apply to authorship or collaboration disputes and apply only to research misconduct that occurred within six years of the date that the University or the sponsor received the allegation, subject to the subsequent use, health or safety of the public, and grandfather exceptions in 42 CFR § 93.105(b).
 This policy is not intended to apply to research endeavors involving honest errors (although it is the responsibility of the respondent to show this, as discussed in section VD.).
 As noted above, this policy also does not apply to non-research academic misconduct, including that associated with other forms of scholarship or creative activity, which will continue to be addressed by the existing systems for doing so (as discussed in section C below).